steenharsted/mocapr/README.md

 prevent.
 In these cases the `animate_global()` function might be sufficient, but in other cases, such as working with with pre-school children, out of axis movement is difficult to prevent without interfering in the spontaneous movements of the subject.
-Another source of animations with oblique viewpoints may stem from fact that the orientation of the global coordinate system can differ between motion capture systems and sometimes even between different setups of the same motion-capture system.
+Oblique viewpoints may also stem from differences in the orientation of the global coordinate system between motion capture systems or between different setups of the same motion-capture system.

 For the purpose of analyzing or interpreting motions, oblique viewpoints are, in general, less optimal.
-This creates a need for animation and plotting functions that are free from the orientation of the global coordinate system, and instead focused on the subject or the direction of the movement the subject is performing. `mocapr` solves this challenge by providing two functions that projects the global joint center positions onto the planes of the movement direction (`project_full_body_to_MP()`) or the anatomical planes the subject (`project_full_body_to_AP()`).
+This creates a need for animation and plotting functions that are free from the orientation of the global coordinate system, and instead focused on either the subject itself or the direction of the movement the subject is performing. `mocapr` solves this challenge by providing two functions that projects the global joint center positions onto the planes of the movement direction (`project_full_body_to_MP()`) or the anatomical planes the subject (`project_full_body_to_AP()`).
 You can think of these functions as